ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Abstract

-Retrieval-Augmented Generation (RAG) improves the reliability of large language model applications by grounding generation in retrieved evidence, but it also introduces a new attack surface: corpus poisoning.
-In this setting, an adversary injects or edits passages so that they are ranked into the Top-$K$ results for target queries and then affect downstream generation.
-Existing defences against corpus poisoning often rely on content filtering, auxiliary models, or generator-side reasoning, which can make deployment more difficult.
+Retrieval-Augmented Generation (RAG) improves large language model applications by grounding generation in retrieved evidence, but also introduces corpus poisoning as a new attack surface.
+In this setting, an adversary injects or edits passages so that they enter the Top-$K$ results for target queries and influence downstream generation.
+Existing defences often rely on content filtering, auxiliary models, or generator-side reasoning, which complicates deployment.
 We propose ProGRank, a post hoc, training-free retriever-side defence for dense-retriever RAG.
-ProGRank stress-tests each query--passage pair under mild randomized perturbations and extracts probe gradients from a small fixed parameter subset of the retriever.
-From these signals, it derives two instability signals, representational consistency and dispersion risk, and combines them with a score gate in a reranking step.
-ProGRank preserves the original passage content, requires no retraining, and also supports a surrogate-based variant when the deployed retriever is unavailable.
-Extensive experiments across three datasets, three dense retriever backbones, representative corpus poisoning attacks, and both retrieval-stage and end-to-end settings show that ProGRank provides stronger defence performance and a favorable robustness--utility trade-off.
-It also remains competitive under adaptive evasive attacks.
+ProGRank stress-tests each query--passage pair under mild randomized perturbations, extracts probe gradients from a small fixed parameter subset, and derives two instability signals: representational consistency and dispersion risk.
+It then combines these signals with a score gate for reranking.
+ProGRank preserves the original passage content, requires no retraining, and supports a surrogate-based variant when the deployed retriever is unavailable.
+Experiments across datasets, retrievers, attacks, and retrieval-stage and end-to-end settings show that ProGRank improves robustness and maintains a favorable robustness--utility trade-off, including under adaptive evasive attacks.

 \keywords{Retrieval Augmented Generation \and Corpus Poisoning \and Robust Reranking}